China and the making of modern international law

 Political ideology and constitutional backsliding in contemporary China

-In addition to my work in the history of international law, I am interested in political debates in contemporary China, particularly as they pertain to questions about constitutionalism, state authority, and the rule of law.
-Beyond window dressing, how can we make sense of constitutions in a political context characterized by single-party rule and the absence of judicial mechanisms for effective checks on executive power?
-What is the nature of the relationship between constitutional text and political reality, legal normativity and exceptional decision-making, in post-reform China?
+In addition to my work on the history of international law, I am interested in political debates in contemporary China, particularly as they relate to constitutionalism, state authority, and the rule of law.
+Beyond mere “window dressing,” how can we make sense of constitutions in a political system defined by single-party rule and the absence of judicial mechanisms to effectively check executive power?
+What is the relationship between constitutional text and political reality, legal normativity and exceptional decision-making, in post-reform China?

-My work examines the opposing ways Chinese jurists have proposed to answer these questions.
-In my first article on the topic, I assess the influence of the controversial German political and legal theorist Carl Schmitt on contemporary Chinese constitutional theory.
-Whilst showing that Schmitt’s thought informs neoconservative attempts at legitimating legally unrestrained party authority, it also demonstrates how, somewhat counter-intuitively, Schmitt’s ideas came to inspire liberal endeavors at rethinking the prospects of meaningful constitutional change.
+My research examines the contrasting ways in which Chinese jurists have sought to answer these questions.
+In my first article on the topic, I analyze the influence of the controversial German political and legal theorist Carl Schmitt on contemporary Chinese constitutional theory.
+While demonstrating that Schmitt’s thought has informed neoconservative efforts to legitimize legally unrestrained party authority, the article also reveals how—somewhat counterintuitively—his ideas have inspired liberal attempts to rethink the prospects for meaningful constitutional change.

-I have further expanded on this theme in more recent articles, which contextualize the rise of neoconservative political ideology against a wider intellectual trend of historicist, counter-enlightenment, and neo-Eurasian thought both within and outside of China.
-Of particular interest in this regard is the interplay between the constitutional regression in China and the deterioration of the overall geopolitical climate during the last decade, which paved the way for the current confrontation in Sino-Western relations.
+I have expanded on this theme in more recent articles, which situate the rise of neoconservative political ideology within a broader intellectual trend of historicist, counter-Enlightenment, and neo-Eurasian thought—both within and beyond China.
+Of particular interest is the interplay between China’s constitutional regression and the deterioration of the global geopolitical climate over the past decade, a shift that has paved the way for the current confrontation in Sino-Western relations.

 Cover of the Chinese edition of Carl Schmitt’s “Political Theology,” published in 2015 by Shanghai Renmin Chubanshe.
 The text at the bottom describes Schmitt as “the most controversial political thinker of the twentieth century” and “Europe’s last public lawyer.”